Visby Cruise Port Guide: Medieval Walled City Tips & Sights

 Church Ruins

 Okay, confession time.
 Visby was one of the last ports of call on my Baltic itinerary, and by this point, I was a little burned out of historic churches.
-Visby, however, offered sites that took my breath away, which were Medieval church ruins.
-In fact, Visby is renowned for its well-preserved medieval church ruins, each with its own unique history and architectural significance, and free to explore.
+Visby, however, offered sites that took my breath away, which were medieval church ruins.
+In fact, Visby is renowned for its well-preserved medieval church ruins, each with its own unique history and architectural significance, and all free to explore.

 There are many church ruins in Visby, but two that we visited were St. Lars Ruin and St. Karin’s Ruin.
 St. Karin’s Ruin, located in the heart of Visby, dates back to the 13th century and was originally a Franciscan monastery church.
 The St. Lars Ruin is distinctive for its round church design, a relatively rare feature in medieval architecture.
-This unique architectural style offers a fascinating perspective on the varied designs of Visby’s historical churches.

 Gotland Museum